Aerodynamics: Branches of aerodynamics

 Aerodynamic problems are classified by the flow environment or properties of the flow, including flow speed, compressibility, and viscosity.
 External aerodynamics is the study of flow around solid objects of various shapes.
 Evaluating the lift and drag on an airplane or the shock waves that form in front of the nose of a rocket are examples of external aerodynamics.
 Internal aerodynamics is the study of flow through passages in solid objects.
 For instance, internal aerodynamics encompasses the study of the airflow through a jet engine or through an air conditioning pipe.

 Aerodynamic problems can also be classified according to whether the flow speed is below, near or above the speed of sound.
 A problem is called subsonic if all the speeds in the problem are less than the speed of sound, transonic if speeds both below and above the speed of sound are present (normally when the characteristic speed is approximately the speed of sound), supersonic when the characteristic flow speed is greater than the speed of sound, and hypersonic when the flow speed is much greater than the speed of sound.
 Aerodynamicists disagree over the precise definition of hypersonic flow; a rough definition considers flows with Mach numbers above 5 to be hypersonic.

 The influence of viscosity on the flow dictates a third classification.
-Some problems may encounter only very small viscous effects, in which case viscosity can be considered to be negligible.
+Some problems may encounter only very small viscous effects, in that case viscosity can be considered to be negligible.
 The approximations to these problems are called inviscid flows.
 Flows for which viscosity cannot be neglected are called viscous flows.